 , you'll come to a junction with the Big Cienega Trail #9W07

 (left turn), which will lead you back to the Windy Gap Trail #9W06

 .
 This is a fun descent and a good trail to pick up some speed as the trail widens and the terrain is flatter.
 You'll pass through patches of Jeffrey and sugar pines along with white fir that survived the fire and cross a spring with wildflowers about midway.
 When you reach the junction with the Windy Gap Trail #9W06

 , turn right and continue on the homestretch downhill to the trailhead.

 Use this last section of flatter terrain for your cool-down, before making it down to the car.
 After making it to the trailhead parking lot, reward yourself with some food, beverages, and ice cream at the Crystal Lake Basin Snack Bar and Trading Post.

 The Crystal Lake Basin provides beautiful 360-degree scenery of alpine flowers and various types of coniferous trees.
 Though here wildfire scars can be seen across the basin left over from the 2002 Curve Fire, a reminder that the San Gabriel Mountains landscape is ever-changing.

 Crystal Lake Recreation area was at one time accessible from Highway 2, Angeles Crest Highway.
-Though, in 1978, a landslide destroyed a half-mile section of California State Route 39 four miles from Crystal Lake.
-The California Department of Transportation has never repaired this section due to continuous landslides and unstable terrain in the area.
-This section of highway may never be repaired.
+Though, in 1978, a landslide destroyed a section of California State Route 39 four miles from Crystal Lake.
+The California Department of Transportation has repaired this section but it remains closed to public use due to ongoing maintenance issues.